Alexander L. Kielland (platform): Investigation

+Salvage operation

 Kielland was recovered in 1983 at the third attempt.
 The rig was scuttled later that year in the Nedstrand Fjord after a search for missing bodies had been completed, as well as several tests to determine the cause of the disaster.

-Consequences
+Aftermath

 In response to the Kielland disaster, North Sea offshore installations tightened their command organization, identifying a clear authority who would order abandonment in case of emergency.
 The fourteen minutes between initial failure of the leg and the rig's eventual capsize left a window in which most of the personnel on board could have escaped, had a more effective command structure been in place.
 These revised command structures, similar to conventional shipping command structures, are now frequently put into use when vessels lose anchorage in storm conditions or when fixed installations are threatened by out-of-control vessels.

 The failure to deploy lifeboats led to new legislation regarding on-load release hooks for lifeboats on oil rigs.
 As a consequence, the International Maritime Organization issued a requirement for all lifeboats on merchant ships to be fitted with hooks that could be released even when they were under load.

 A memorial to the disaster was erected in 1986 on the coast of Kvernevik.
 Named "Broken Chain" (brutt lenke), the memorial depicts a broken chain link.
 It weighs about 5 tonne and stands 4 m high.

+After a study published in January 2025 by the University of Stavanger found that the families and survivors were let down by the original investigations, the Norwegian government apologised and funded a study on the impact of the disaster on those affected.
+In June 2025 the Norwegian Storting voted to award compensation to the families and survivors.